monicahq/monica/README.md

 ## Contribute

 Do you want to help?
 That’s awesome.
+We welcome contributions of all kinds from everyone.

-Here are simple things you can do.
+Here are some of the things you can do to help.

-### As a community
+### Contribute as a community

 * Unlike Fight Club, the best way to help is **to actually talk about the project** as much as you can in blog posts and articles, or on Twitter and  Facebook.
 * You can answer questions in [the issue tracker](https://github.com/monicahq/monica/issues) to help other community members.
-* You can financially support the project [on Patreon](https://www.patreon.com/monicahq) or [by subscribing to an account](https://monicahq.com/pricing).
+* You can financially support the project [on Patreon](https://www.patreon.com/monicahq) or by subscribing to [a paid account](https://monicahq.com/pricing).

-## Contribute as a developer
+### Contribute as a developer

 * Read our [Contribution Guide](/CONTRIBUTING.md).
-* Install the developer version locally so you can start contributing [instructions](/docs/contribute/readme.md).
+* Install [the developer version locally](/docs/contribute/readme.md) so you can start contributing.
-* Look for [issues labelled bugs](https://github.com/monicahq/monica/issues?q=is%3Aopen+is%3Aissue+label%3Abug) if you are looking to have an immediate impact on the project.
+* Look for [issues labelled ‘Bugs’](https://github.com/monicahq/monica/issues?q=is%3Aopen+is%3Aissue+label%3Abug) if you are looking to have an immediate impact on the project.
-* Look for [issues labelled Help wanted](https://github.com/monicahq/monica/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) These are issues that you can solve relatively easily.
+* Look for [issues labelled ‘Help Wanted’](https://github.com/monicahq/monica/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22).
+These are issues that you can solve relatively easily.
-* Look for [issues labelled Good first issue](https://github.com/monicahq/monica/labels/good%20first%20issue) These issues are for people who want to contribute, but try to work on a small feature first.
+* Look for [issues labelled ’Good First Issue’](https://github.com/monicahq/monica/labels/good%20first%20issue).
+These issues are for people who want to contribute, but try to work on a small feature first.
-* If you are an advanced developer, you can try to tackle [issues labelled feature requests](https://github.com/monicahq/monica/issues?q=is%3Aopen+is%3Aissue+label%3A%22feature+request%22).
-Beware though – they are harder to do and will require a lot of back and forth with the repository administrator in order to make sure we are going to the right direction with the product.
+* If you are an advanced developer, you can try to tackle [issues labelled ‘Feature Requests’](https://github.com/monicahq/monica/issues?q=is%3Aopen+is%3Aissue+label%3A%22feature+request%22).
+These are harder to do and will require a lot of back-and-forth with the repository administrator to make sure we are going to the right direction with the product.

-We welcome contributions of all kinds from anyone.

 ## Principles, vision, goals and strategy